StockNews.com Begins Coverage on Birks Group (NYSEAMERICAN:BGI)

-Research analysts at StockNews.com initiated coverage on shares of Birks Group (NYSEAMERICAN:BGI – Get Free Report) in a research note issued to investors on Monday.
+Stock analysts at StockNews.com began coverage on shares of Birks Group (NYSEAMERICAN:BGI – Get Free Report) in a research note issued to investors on Sunday.
 The brokerage set a “sell” rating on the stock.

 Birks Group Company Profile